 A composite score of 23 or higher AND at least a 19 on the English and/or math sections is required for the ACT TSI Exemption.
 If the student does not satisfy the composite requirement first, then he/she will not be eligible for this exemption.

-A combined score of 1070 or higher AND at least a 500 on the verbal and/or math tests is required for the SAT TSI Exemption.
+SAT administered prior to March 2016: A combined score of 1070 or higher AND at least a 500 on the Critical Reading and/or Math tests is required for the SAT TSI Exemption.
 If the student does not satisfy the combined requirement first, then he/she will not be eligible for this exemption.